DeForest, Wisconsin: Headquartered Businesses

 These businesses are officially based in DeForest:

 ABS Global, Inc. – Provides frozen bovine semen and related services.

 EVCO Plastics – Operates its MED (Medical and Electronic Devices) division from its headquarters on EVCO Circle.

 American Packaging Corporation, Ball Metalpack, UAS Labs, Orbis, The Little Potato Company – All have local bases of operation in DeForest.

 Local Industries

 Manufacturing

 Strong presence in plastics, packaging, and consumer goods; 125+ acres of Foreign Trade Zone in the business park streamlined for manufacturing efficiency.

-Food & Beverage Processing
+Food and Beverage Processing

-Supported by Madison region’s large food cluster and local producers such as The Little Potato Company.
+Supported by Madison region's large food cluster and local producers such as The Little Potato Company.

-Distribution & Logistics
+Distribution and Logistics

 Prime location at I‑39/90/94, US‑51 and rail access; suited for regional logistics operations.

-Bioscience & ICT Services
+Bioscience and ICT Services

 Proximity to UW‑Madison talent fuels advanced business and tech service firms.

 Retail

 Commercial areas along highway corridors and downtown support local service and shopping activities.

 Commercial Development

-DeForest Business Park is a certified “shovel‑ready” site spanning roughly 115 acres, including 57 contiguous certified development acres adjacent to US‑51 and I‑39/90/94, with rail access and industrial zoning.
+DeForest Business Park is a certified "shovel‑ready" site spanning roughly 115 acres, including 57 contiguous certified development acres adjacent to US‑51 and I‑39/90/94, with rail access and industrial zoning.

 American Packaging Corp. invested ~$50 million in a 170,000 ft^{2} facility in 2017, expanding further in 2019 by another 126,000 ft^{2} to include advanced automation and rotogravure presses.